-So let’s go back with our feet on the ground and let’s see if Bondora can give us more than 10%, which we need to justify the effort to understand how to use it!
+So let’s go back with my feet on the ground and let’s see if Bondora can give me more than 10%, which I need to justify the effort to understand how to use it!

-Apart from the automatic portfolio, Bondora also offers us another more powerful tool, called “Portfolio Pro”.
+Apart from the automatic portfolio, Bondora also offers me another more powerful tool, called “Portfolio Pro”.

-The temptation is to select only high-risk loans and to try and obtain the promised 35% yearly return in interests.
-Since we’re doing this thing, let’s just do it…
+Temptation here is to select only high-risk loans and to try and obtain the promised 35% yearly return in interests.

 Sadly, that’s not how it works at all.